 Product revenue generated from projects, which include the manufacturing of products, for removal and treatment of hazardous vapor and gasses is accounted for under the percentage-of-completion method for projects with durations in excess of three months and the completed-contract method for all other projects.
 Total estimated revenue includes all of the following: (1) the basic contract price, (2) contract options, and (3) change orders.
 Once contract performance is underway, we may experience changes in conditions, client requirements, specifications, designs, materials and expectations regarding the period of performance.
 Such changes are "change orders" and may be initiated by us or by our clients.
 In many cases, agreement with the client as to the terms of change orders is reached prior to work commencing; however, sometimes circumstances require that work progress without obtaining client agreement.
 Revenue related to change orders is recognized as costs are incurred if it is probable that costs will be recovered by changing the contract price.
 The Company does not incur pre-contract costs.
 Under the percentage-of-completion method, we recognize revenue primarily based on the ratio of costs incurred to date to total estimated contract costs.
-Provisions for estimated losses on uncompleted contracts are recorded in the period in which the losses are identified and included as additional loss.
-Provisions for estimated losses on contracts are shown separately as liabilities on the balance sheet, if significant, except in circumstances in which related costs are accumulated on the balance sheet, in which case the provisions are deducted from the accumulated costs.
+Provisions for estimated losses on uncompleted contracts are shown separately as liabilities on the balance sheet, if significant, except in circumstances in which related costs are accumulated on the balance sheet, in which case the provisions are deducted from the accumulated costs.
 A provision as a liability is reported as a current liability.

 For contracts accounted for under the percentage-of-completion method, we include in current assets and current liabilities amounts related to construction contracts realizable and payable.
 Costs and estimated earnings in excess of billings on uncompleted contracts represent the excess of contract costs and profits recognized to date over billings to date, and are recognized as a current asset.
-Billings in excess of costs and estimated earnings on uncompleted contracts represents the excess of billings to date over the amount of contract costs and profits recognized to date, and are recognized as a current liability.
+Billings in excess of costs and estimated earnings to date over the amount of contract costs and profits recognized to date are recognized to date over the amount of contract costs and profits recognized as a current liability.